-Joseph K. Levene Fine Art, Ltd., is a Dealer of Secondary Market blue-chip paintings, sculpture, photography, prints and multiples by leading Post War and Contemporary Master Artists.
-Joseph K. Levene, Principal, Joseph K. Levene Fine Art, Ltd. is an authority of Art by Andy Warhol and Jasper Johns.
+Joseph K. Levene Fine Art, Ltd. is an International Dealer of Secondary Market blue-chip paintings, sculpture, fine art photography, prints and multiples by leading Post War & Contemporary Master Artists.

 A Chinese Vase expected to sell for $800. to $1,200., was sold by Sotheby's New York for an astonishing $18 million on March 22, 2011.
 Described as an unusual famille rose and gold decorated vase, an Anonymous Sotheby's bidder paid $18 million for this 20 century porcelain.